-The presentations were a little weak on the depth-of-content side but nevertheless it was interesting to meet some fellow bloggers from this part of the world.
-My impression was that there seems to be a lot more creativity this side of the border which somewhat makes me wish I was here more often but on the other side of the coin the mainland still holds more interest in the way of culture and travel opportunities.
+The presentations were a little weak on the depth-of-content side but nevertheless, it was interesting to meet some fellow bloggers from this part of the world.
+My impression was that there seems to be a lot more creativity on this side of the border which somewhat makes me wish I was here more often but on the other side of the coin, the mainland still holds more interest in the way of culture and travel opportunities.

 Were you there?
 What did you think?